-- 1. Retain, preserve and repair original windows and doors unless repair is not a reasonable option. - 2.
+- 1. Retain, preserve and repair original windows and doors unless repair is not a feasible option. - 2.
 Replacement windows and doors on primary elevations should closely match the historic appearance.
 New windows and doors should fit properly within the original openings, replicate the pane configuration, dimensions and profiles of the sash or door leaf, and match the finish and visual qualities of the historic windows and doors. - 3.
-Use clear (low-e) glass or film on replacement windows and doors that is without a noticeable tint or color. - 4.
+Replacement of windows and doors on secondary elevations should relate to the general character of the building or district but alteration of the original condition is permitted. - 4.
+Use clear (low-e) glass or film on replacement windows and doors that is without a noticeable tint or color. - 5.
 Refer to the DC Historic Preservation Design Guidelines: Window Repair and Replacement, Door Repair and Replacement, and Signs, Awnings, Canopies and Marquees.